Numbers from the most recent census in 2010. For Hispanic/Latinx statistics, see tables 3, 4, and 18.

 UnidosUS (formerly The National Council of La Raza) is a nonpartisan Hispanic civil rights and advocacy organization in the United States.

 This page summarizes the report.
-You can download the full report; information on Hispanics/Latinx is on pages 4, 5, 13, and 14.
+You can download the full report, including those for previous years.

 You can break the Alabama statistics down by county.

 Facts on Latinos in the U.S. Pew Hispanic Center, 2019. www.pewresearch.org/hispanic/fact-sheet/latinos-in-the-u-s-fact-sheet/

 The most recent report from Pew.
 Includes socioeconomic status, language use, and educational attainment.
 There is an accompanying blog post, Key facts about U.S. Hispanics and their diverse heritage.

 Hispanic Health Profile: Alabama.
 Alabama Department of Public Health, 2003.